Avimitin/nvim/README.md

 nvim
 ```

----
+### Nix nerds

-To use this in your home-manager, you can use the xdg.configFile attribute:
+To use this in your home-manager, you can use the `xdg.configFile` attribute:

 ```nix
 { pkgs }: